Shop Tested ToolsWoodworking

 Brush My Glue | Shop Tested Glue Brush Review

-The silicone bristles do spread the glue evenly and lay down a thicker glue layer than the disposable brushes.
-This can be a good thing or a bad thing depending on your glue applications.
-For gluing down inlays I find the disposable brushes to work better as I am able to work the glue into all the curves and corners of an inlay and not have a ton of squeeze out.
-For edge gluing I found the Rockler Silicone brush to work better, the joint had plenty of glue and the brush spread the glue much faster.
+The silicone bristles spread the glue evenly and lay down a thicker glue layer than the disposable brushes.
+This can be a good thing or a bad thing, depending on your glue applications.
+For gluing down inlays, I find the disposable brushes to work better as I am able to work the glue into all the curves and corners of an inlay and not have a ton of squeeze out.
+For edge gluing, I found the Rockler Silicone brush to work better; the joint had plenty of glue, and the brush spread the glue much faster.

 Rockler glue spreader clean upI found the spatula on the other end extremely useful for cleaning up squeeze out in the corners and for applying wood putty to holes.

 The main downside of the brush was when I was gluing up mortise and tenon joints.
-The brush was too big to fit into most mortising applications, I found the disposable brushes to work much better for that operation.
-Rockler does produce a Mini Silicone Brush that might fit into a mortise but I have not tried that one as of yet.
-If I do ever get around to buying one and trying it out, I will update this post.
-They also have a 3-piece set that includes the brush, a tray and a large spreader I may try someday as well.
+The brush was too big to fit into most mortising applications; I found the disposable brushes to work much better for that operation.
+Rockler does produce a Mini Silicone Brush that might fit into a mortise, but I have not tried that one as of yet.
+If I ever get around to buying one and trying it out, I will update this post.
+They also have a 3-piece set that includes the brush, a tray, and a large spreader I may try someday as well.

-Rockler silicone Glue Brush clean up reviewWhen it came to clean up it exceeded my expectations.
-All standard wood glue pulled off with ease and cleaned out of the bristles.
-I even used it with the west systems epoxy and it came off easily as well.
-I thought about trying it with poly-based glue like gorilla glue, but in my opinion, those types of glues are worthless.
-They have a short shelf life and after scraping all that retched dried-up foam off the first project I used it on, I swore I would never use it again.
-If someone wants to send me a bottle of gorilla glue I will test it out, that is if the glue has not hardened in the bottle before it gets here.
+Rockler silicone Glue Brush clean up reviewWhen it came to cleanup, it exceeded my expectations.
+All standard wood glue was pulled off with ease and cleaned out of the bristles.
+I even used it with the west systems epoxy, and it came off easily as well.
+I thought about trying it with poly-based glue like gorilla glue, but in my opinion, those types of glue are worthless.
+They have a short shelf life, and after scraping all that retched, dried-up foam off the first project I used it on, I swore I would never use it again.
+If someone wants to send me a bottle of gorilla glue, I will test it out, that is, if the glue has not hardened in the bottle before it gets here.

 As for the durability of the bristles, I must say I am impressed as well.
-I am building something in my shop every day so it gets tons of use.
-After using it for over a year, it is still going strong and I have only lost a few of the bristles.
+I am building something in my shop every day, so it gets tons of use.
+After using it for over a year, it is still going strong, and I have only lost a few bristles.

 I’m the owner of Benham Design Concepts, a mixed media art studio where I design and build custom furniture and other works of art using wood, glass, stone, and various metals.